opensumi/docs/docs/develop/how-to-contribute.en.md

 ## Prepare Development Environment

-> The system tool installation method here refers to the [How-to-Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) document of VS Code for translation, and you can directly view the document.
+> The system tool installation method here refers to [How-to-Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) document of VS Code for translation, and you can directly view the document.

 Before developing the code, you need to install some necessary development tools, clone our project code [opensumi/core](https://github.com/opensumi/core), and install dependencies through `npm`.

-Due to the Great Firewall, using the official npm source will lead to slow download and installation. we recommend to switch your NPM image to  [npmmirror China image station](https://npmmirror.com/) before starting (or install an NPM image switching tool for quick switchover, such as [nrm](https://www.npmjs.com/package/nrm).
+Due to the Great Firewall, using the official npm source will lead to slow download and installation.
+We recommend to switch your NPM image to  [npmmirror China image station](https://npmmirror.com/) before starting (or install an NPM image switching tool for quick switchover, such as [nrm](https://www.npmjs.com/package/nrm)).

 The following is the manual setting mode: